mac-lisowski/mysmarthotel-task/docs/README.md

     curl -H "X-API-Key: your_api_key_here" http://localhost:3000/api/endpoint
     ```
   - For simplicity in this project, we're using a single root key.
 In a production environment, you would typically implement more granular API key management with different access levels and organization-specific keys.

+## Event Processing

+### Outbox Pattern

+The project implements the Outbox Pattern for asynchronous event processing.
+This pattern ensures that events are processed in a reliable and consistent manner, even in the event of system failures.

 ## Testing